thomasflores84/DragonsOfTarkirMobileSpoiler/_posts/510-1-26-Qal-Sisma-Behemoth.markdown

 flavor: "&quot;It hunts grant game for Atarka, and when the time comes, it will become a mighty feast.&quot; - Surrak, the Hunt Caller"
 ---

-Qal Sisma Behemoth can't attack or block unless you pay <span class="tip mana-icon mana-colorless-02" title="2 Colorless Mana">2</span>.
+Qal Sisma Behemoth can't attack or block unless you pay <span class="mana">2</span>.